Welcome to Graduate Studies in English!

-A vibrant research and teaching community of over 30 faculty members, SFU's Department of English has strengths in major areas of English literature, language, and print culture.
-We currently have particular strengths in 18th- and 19th-century literatures, 20th-century literatures in English, and we have maintained our distinctive strength in Canadian literature.
+A vibrant research and teaching community of over 25 faculty members, SFU's Department of English has strengths in major areas of English literature, language, and print culture.
+We currently have faculty working in conceptual fields, such as ecocriticism, psychoanalytic theory, poetics, and Indigenous studies, as well as historical periods, such as the medieval, early modern, 18th- and 19th-century literatures, and 20th-century literatures in English, and we have maintained our distinctive strength in Canadian literature.

-The Department of English has been undergoing an unprecedented renewal of its faculty.
-The English Graduate Program has therefore been recently redesigned to reflect current faculty expertise and research interests.
-Our new curriculum offers a wide range of courses reflecting a variety of pedagogical and methodological perspectives in fields of theory, print culture, historical literatures, national and geographical literatures, writing and rhetoric, and topics in language and literature.
+The English Graduate Program has been designed to reflect current faculty expertise and research interests.
+Our curriculum offers a wide range of courses covering a variety of pedagogical and methodological perspectives in fields of theory, print culture and book history, historical literatures, national and geographical literatures, writing and rhetoric, and topics in language and literature.

-Our M.A. program is designed to provide a critical and comprehensive awareness of English Studies.
-We offer students considerable flexibility in structuring their work and currently provide three distinct options for the M.A. program.
-Our Ph.D. program is highly selective; we accept a small number of students whose dissertation proposals closely match current department areas of interest.
+Our MA program is designed to provide a critical and comprehensive awareness of English studies.
+We offer students considerable flexibility in structuring their work and currently provide three distinct options for the MA program.
+Our PhD program is highly selective; we accept a small number of students whose dissertation proposals closely match current department areas of research.

 The English Graduate Program remains committed to providing students with a balanced program of studies that permits them to prepare for careers in academic life, as well as careers in other fields.
 We will continue to examine our programs so that we can keep alive the founding spirit of 1965, the belief that the study of literature and writing is essential to the well-being of our society.